 An Index of Prayers on My Website

-For a collection of prayers you can say during any day, including those for a specific purpose, please choose from this selection of daily prayers.
+For a collection of prayers you can say at various times of any day, including those for a specific purpose, please choose from this selection of daily prayers.

 Depending on my spiritual need at the time, I pray either the Scriptural Rosary or an alternative method based on St. Louis de Montfort's recommendations.
 I also would like to share some of my favorite novenas and prayers for intercession which can be prayed on nine consecutive days as per the norm, or on nine consecutive weeks on the same day.

 Some of those who are opposed to the praying of the Rosary argue that, “The Rosary is not in the Bible.”
 Those who believe in the power of the Rosary and devote themselves to fulfilling the Blessed Virgin's request that we pray it daily say in response: “The Bible is in the Rosary.”
 Unfortunately, many who pray the Rosary cannot explain to its detractors the beauty and purpose of such a spiritual devotion.
 For one thing, how can we claim that we are meditating on the Mysteries of the Rosary just by repeating the ‘Hail Mary’ and other prayers?
 This is why I was drawn to the Scriptural Rosary which has a Bible passage for reflection that you can read to yourself or out loud before the start of each decade and before each of the ten Hail Marys for that decade.
 The Bible passages are relevant to the Mystery.